 CD: We're in process with a few, but nothing that’s been finalized.

 TC: How have you been structuring these investments?

-CD: Some are equity investments, but with token provisions in investments [meaning if the teams create a token, investors get access to them].
+CD: Some are equity investments, but with token provisions [meaning if the teams create a token, investors get access to them].
 SAFTs are another thing we’ve done.
 We've also done direct, over-the-counter purchases of Bitcoin and Ethereum.
 But we were running into limits with what we could do out of the main fund.
 Now we'll be able to do all sorts of things, as long as [we're talking with] great entrepreneurs who are working on big and important projects with economic terms that make sense.